Toby Nankervis

 Toby Nankervis (born 12 August 1994) is a professional Australian rules footballer playing for the Richmond Football Club in the Australian Football League (AFL).
 He previously played 12 matches for the Sydney Swans from 2014 to 2016 after being drafted by the club with the 35th pick in the 2013 AFL national draft.
 Nankervis is a three-time premiership player with Richmond, winning in 2017, 2019 and 2020.
-Nankervis was announced as co-captain alongside Dylan Grimes ahead of the 2022 Season.
+Nankervis served as Richmond co-captain from 2022 to 2023, and will serve as the sole captain from the 2024 season.

 Early life and junior football

 Nankervis was born to parents Sharon and Kingsley in August 1994.
 He spent his early years in the South-West Melbourne suburb of Point Cook before the family moved to the rural northern Tasmanian town of George Town where he attended school at Lilydale District High School.
 There he played junior football for Lilydale in the junior divisions of the North Eastern Football Union, including in an under 16s premiership in 2009 alongside fellow future-AFL draftee Jay Lockhart.
 He later played football above his age group in senior matches for the North Launceston Football Club in the Tasmanian Football League while still a junior.

 Nankervis was draft eligible in 2012, but was passed over in both the national and rookie drafts.

 In 2013 Nankervis represented Tasmania in the National Under 18 Championships.
 He was particularly dominant in a match against the Northern Territory where he recorded 22 disposals, nine marks and kicked five goals.
 He was named the competition's best ruck, winning All-Australian selection as well as being a joint winner of the Harrison Medal for Division 2's best and fairest player.

 In addition to football, Nankervis was also a promising junior cricketer.
 He was once a member of the Tasmanian Cricket Academy and played for his state through Under-17s level.